Roc-A-Fella Records: 2000–2005: Prominence and split

-Beanie Sigel, then doing a year's incarceration on an attempted murder charge, put out his album The B.Coming on Dame Dash and Roc-A-Fella; this was accompanied by accusations from Dash that of all the members of State Property, only Oschino had gone to visit Sigel in prison.
-Though Beanie had initially chosen Dame Dash Music Group, the rest of the group refused, preferring to remain on Roc-A-Fella; in response, Beanie Sigel effectively put the group on hold, claiming disappointment in his groupmates.
-M.O.P. and Grafh also left Roc-A-Fella for Dame Dash Music Group, though both acts parted ways with Dash soon thereafter.
+Beanie Sigel, then doing a year's incarceration on an attempted murder charge, put out his album The B. Coming on Dame Dash and Roc-A-Fella; this was accompanied by accusations from Dash that of all the members of State Property, only Oschino had gone to visit Sigel in prison.
+Beanie had initially chosen Dame Dash Music Group, and he wanted to bring the rest of State Property over to Dame Dash.
+However, the rest of the group refused, preferring to remain on Roc-A-Fella; in response, Beanie Sigel effectively put the group on hold, claiming disappointment in his groupmates.
+M.O.P. also left Roc-A-Fella for Dame Dash Music Group, though they parted ways with Dash soon thereafter.
 Due to the 2004 death of Ol' Dirty Bastard, Dash also brought with him masters of the rapper's project and promises to release the album, A Son Unique, though this never occurred.
+On April 28, 2005, Cam'ron left Roc-A-Fella and Def Jam and signed to Warner Music Group under the Asylum Records imprint.
+Cam'ron was especially vocal in running a smear campaign against Jay-Z, claiming Jay-Z blocked him from an executive position Dash had offered him at Roc-A-Fella.

-Memphis Bleek and Kanye West released 534 and Late Registration, respectively, in 2005, along with the Young Gunz' sophomore effort and Teairra Mari's debut, though only Kanye West's project saw significant sales.
+Memphis Bleek and Kanye West released 534 and Late Registration, respectively, in 2005, along with the Young Gunz' sophomore effort and Teairra Marí's debut, though only Kanye West's project saw significant sales.
 It was stated by Memphis Bleek that Cory Gunz had signed, but nothing materialized.
-By the end of the year, Dash had split his label from Def Jam and Jay-Z's role overseeing his project, after asking for more money and a bigger role in the company.
-Dame Dash Music Group left Def Jam and was subsequently dissolved.
+In May 2005, the Damon Dash Music Group's deal with Island Def Jam collapsed just three months after its launch.
+The split came amid Dash’s demands for increased marketing funds and a larger executive role, which strained relations with Def Jam executives.
+Additionally, Dash grew tired of Jay-Z, now president of Def Jam, overseeing his projects.
+Dame Dash Music Group subsequently left Def Jam and by 2007 was dissolved.